spinnaker/spinnaker.github.io/reference/halyard/commands.md

 ---
 ## hal config deploy ha echo

 Manage and view Spinnaker configuration for the echo high availability service Manage and view Spinnaker configuration for the echo high availability service.
-When echo high availability is enabled, Halyard will deploy echo as two separate services in order to increase availability: echo-scheduler and echo-slave.
-The echo-scheduler service only handles Spinnaker cron-jobs and is isolated from the rest of Spinnaker..
-The echo-slave handles everything else.
+When echo high availability is enabled, Halyard will deploy echo as two separate services in order to increase availability: echo-scheduler and echo-worker.
+The echo-scheduler service only handles Spinnaker cron-jobs and is isolated from the rest of Spinnaker.
+The echo-worker handles everything else.

 #### Usage
 ```